aosabook/500lines/template-engine/chapter.md

 * Parse the template
 * Execute the template to assemble the string result, which involves:
-  - Manage the dynamic context
+  - Manage the dynamic context, the source of the data
   - Execute the logic elements
   - Implement dot access and filter execution